-UNT Dallas monitors Satisfactory Academic Progress at the end of each term.
+UNT Dallas monitors Satisfactory Academic Progress (SAP) at the end of each term.
 You must be meeting at least the minimum standards for SAP by the end of any given enrollment period at UNT Dallas to maintain financial aid eligibility.

-Various federal and state regulations governing student financial assistance require that an institution develop standards to measure academic progress toward a degree, certificate or certification.
+Various federal and state regulations governing student financial assistance require that an institution develop standards to measure academic progress toward a degree, certificate, or certification.
 When you apply for financial aid you will be monitored for Satisfactory Academic Progress (SAP) whether or not financial aid was applied for or received during any academic period in which you were previously enrolled.
 You will not be eligible for financial assistance if you do not meet the SAP requirements.
-Minimum standards, including qualitative and pace of progression must be met by the end of any given term at UNTD.
+Minimum standards, including qualitative and pace of progression must be met by the end of any given term at UNT Dallas.

 Helpful Terms to Understand Financial Aid Satisfactory Academic Progress

-- Pace of Progression: the rate at which you are progressing toward the completion of a degree, certificate or certification.
+- Pace of Progression: the rate at which you are progressing toward the completion of a degree, certificate, or certification.

 - Meets SAP: a status assigned to you if you are in good standing and meeting all SAP requirements.

 - Warning: a status assigned to you if you failed to meet SAP requirements (qualitative and/or pace of progression).
 You will still be allowed to receive financial aid during a warning status.

 - Not Meets SAP: a status assigned to you if you are not meeting SAP requirements (qualitative, pace of progression and/or maximum hours).
 You will not be eligible for financial aid with this status.